DimSpathoulas/BMSSP/README.md

 ## Notes
-Algorithm 2 and 3 are under construction to ensure complexity constrains.
+Algorithm 3 is under construction to ensure complexity constrains.

 Lemma 3.3 requires a small addition to reach complexity constrains.